 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 Panettone is a sweet loaf of bread that originates from Milan in Italy.

-It is traditionally eaten at Christmas and New Years in Western, Southern and South Eastern Europe.
+It is traditionally eaten at Christmas and New Year in Western, Southern, and South-Eastern Europe.
 It seems to be gaining traction all over the world.

-In the early 1900’s two Milanese baker’s helped propel the panettone into international stardom, by making it super fluffy using a special 3 rise technique.
+In early 1900, two Milanese bakers helped propel the panettone into international stardom, by making it super fluffy using a special 3 rise technique.

-The two baker’s companies have since been taken over by a worldwide conglomerate, but has been repurchased by an Italian company.
+The two baker’s companies have since been taken over by a worldwide conglomerate but have been repurchased by an Italian company.

-I’m not sure what that means for the factory made panettone, but as always I will say that you should make you own.
+I’m not sure what that means for the factory-made panettone, but as always I will say that you should make your own.
 Then you know exactly what goes into it.